DessimozLab/FastOMA/README.md

   ```
   You can also install FastOMA from a clone of the repository in editable mode with `pip install -e .[report,nextflow]`.

-- run pipeline including with some testdata:
+- run pipeline including with some testdata (For more details, see the section [How to run FastOMA on the test data](https://github.com/DessimozLab/fastoma?tab=readme-ov-file#how-to-run-fastoma-on-the-test-data) )
   ```bash
   nextflow run FastOMA.nf -profile standard --input_folder testdata/in_folder --output_folder output -with-report
   ```